 Applicants should have the following:

-The full-time position will keep regular business hours, and requires regular travel within the five boroughs, including to LPC meetings and to meet with community groups.
+The full-time position will keep regular business hours, and requires some travel within the five boroughs, to help coordinate events and programs.
 The position includes some evening and weekend hours with compensation.
-Applicant must be a New York City-area resident.
+Applicant should be a New York City-area resident.

 The Manager reports directly to the Executive Director.
-This is a paid position with an annual budgeted salary of $60,000.
-Benefits include fully paid health insurance (including dental and vision), Paid Time Off of 13 days, access to a retirement plan, and other benefits.
+This is a paid position with annual budgeted salary range of between $55,000 and $65,000 depending on experience.
+Benefits include fully paid health insurance (including dental and vision), Paid Time Off of 13 days, access to a retirement plan after one year, and other benefits.
 This is a position with growth potential within the organization.

 How to Apply

 Applicants should submit a single PDF document containing a cover letter, resume and three references to: [email protected] by Monday, August 14th at 5pm.